-For some humor became their place of refuge, while others found their addiction in seeking others to
+For some of us humor became our place of refuge, while others found their addiction in seeking others to sympathize with

 them as they rallied for support within the great cosmic drama of their desire.
 While some seem addicted to the

 I hope you will now consider taking stock of your life by asking your-self some tough questions.
 Here you may discover many

-discover many things about your-self that you have not have yet considered:
+things about your-self that you have not yet considered:

 Whether you're the alcoholic living under a bridge for shelter,

 The pharmaceutical king looking for a naive doctor with a pain pill thrill,

 The workaholic who uses busy as their escape,

 The joker who uses humor to hide the hurt inside,

 The gamer who uses slot machines to fill the empty bucket,